-**Please note, these are just some of the many electives offered through the Division of Graduate Medical Sciences and BUSM that previous MACI students have taken.
+**Please note, these are just some of the many electives offered through the Division of Graduate Medical Sciences and BUSM that previous MSCI students have taken.

 GMS CI 660 Good Clinical Practices in Clinical Research

 Prereq: consent of instructor.
 Introduces regulatory responsibilities of sponsors, monitors, and investigators conducting clinical trials.
 Practical information and exercises are designed on GCP compliance fro m an industrial perspective.
 Topics include: selecting qualified investigators; obtaining ethical approval for patients, and initiating sites successfully.
 Group discussions and guest speakers help students learn practical skills.
 Malikova.
 4 cr, Summer II.

 GMS CI 680 Ethical Issues in Clinical Research

 Prereq: consent of instructor Students examine the development and implementation of regulatory as well as ethical issues involved with conducting clinical trials.
 Topics covered include: protection of human subjects, privacy and confidentiality, conflicts of interest, negativity toward clinical trials, research on vulnerable subjects, genetic testing and genetic research.
 Also included are discussions of current ethical issues in clinical research within the media.
 Baedorf-Kassis, 2 cr, Spring.

 GMS CI 671 Applied regression analysis with Computing